gerolf-vent/caddy-vault-storage/README.md

 # A storage module for [Caddy](https://caddyserver.com/) that uses HashiCorp [Vault](https://vaultproject.io/) as backend
 This module supports to configure multiple Vault servers to ensure high availability.
 If a request on one configured address failes, another will be tried.
 This is useful, if you don't have a load-balancer for your Vault cluster or you are using Caddy as a load balancer for it.

+If you run Caddy inside a Nomad cluster, you can use Nomad to [issue Vault tokens for it](nomad-integration.md).

 ## Notice
 A running Vault instance/cluster with an enabled KVv2 mount is required for using this module.
 At startup a check for required capabilities on the configured secrets path will be performed and error messages will be shown with the missing capabilties, if any.
 The following capabilities must be granted:
 ```hcl